 - an assessment of memory, thinking and activities of daily living.

-There are a currently 25 memory clinics operating in Ireland.
-Some clinics offer a nationwide service; others offer services to people living in particular part of the country.
+There are currently 25 memory clinics operating in Ireland.
+Some clinics offer a nationwide service; others offer services to people living in a particular part of the country.

-- changes to how you communicate: you may find you are searching for words to express yourself and you may lose track of a conversation.
+- changes to how you communicate: you may find you are searching for words to express yourself, and you may lose track of a conversation.